radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 ### Backing up a RadiantOne Universal Directory Store

 To backup a RadiantOne Universal Directory store, click the Back Up button on the Properties Tab.
-A back up can also be performed using the command line API.
-For details on the command, please see the RadiantOne Command Line Configuration Guide.

-Backed up data files are saved on the node where the backup occurred.
-The default backup location is <RLI_HOME>/vds_server/data/oldbackup/<store name-backup>/<timestamp>.
-You can indicate a custom backup location if needed to simplify the process of restoring on another RadiantOne node.

-For more details on backing up RadiantOne Universal Directory stores, see the RadiantOne Operations Guide.

 ### Restoring a RadiantOne Universal Directory Store

-If RadiantOne is deployed in a cluster, a store must be restored on the leader node.

 To restore a RadiantOne Universal Directory store from a previous backed up image, click on the Restore button on the Properties Tab for the selected store.
 Select a date associated with the backup point you would like to restore in the default directory, or browse to the custom backup location containing the files to restore the image from.
 You must select the .zip file containing the image to restore.
-The RadiantOne Universal Directory store is deactivated on the leader and follower nodes and is inaccessible by clients during the restore operation.
+The RadiantOne Universal Directory store is deactivated and is inaccessible by clients during the restore operation.

-For more details on restoring RadiantOne Universal Directory stores, see the RadiantOne Operations Guide.

 ### Interception Scripts